I’m not sure if New Yorkers experience more stress than others, but I can say that stress affects the health of nearly all of my patients.

-When describing the effects that stress has on the body, Chinese medicine focuses on the emotions which stress can create.
-In Chinese medicine the mind and body are connected, emotions are not just felt in our mind, but have profound effects on our body.
+When describing the effects that stress has on the body, acupuncture focuses on the emotions which stress can create.
+In acupuncture, the mind and body are connected, emotions are not just felt in our mind, but have profound effects on our body.

 Stress can cause anger, frustration, worry, or fear.
 This is of course normal and healthy in certain situations.
 The problem occurs when either the feeling is constant and excessive, or when we have no outlet for expression, so it builds up inside our bodies.
 Intense emotions create imbalances and lead to many health problems.